ssabogal/ipop-scale-test/README.md

 Enter the following commands:

 ```
-download  # retrieves the latest release of IPOP
+download  # retrieves the IPOP sources specified by CONTROLLER and TINCAN or the defaults
 accept    # enter 'yes' if prompted
 install
 init